Liu Zhidan: Views

 Liu's philosophy of revolution was based on what academic Joseph Torigian summarizes as a "big tent".
 In 1929, he described his view that achieving revolution in China would require uniting with "the masses and with people from all walks of life, including Nationalist officials, gentry figures, and even old gentlemen."
 Xi Zhongxun, who worked closely with Liu in the northwest, described Liu as someone who listened to those with differing opinions and sought to persuade them, and noted Liu's ability to bring together warlords, Nationalist officials, militia members, and members of secret societies like the Gelaohui.

 Liu had frequent disagreements with more radical members of the Communist Party.
 Liu described them as "old widows, dreaming of a perfect world but oblivious to the problems of the real world."

+Despite his general "big tent" philosophy, Liu could also be violent.
+Killing gentry was a path to join the party, and the northeast of Shaanxi descended into "a brutal cycle of revenge killings", as Liu ordered public executions of local rich individuals.
+At one point, a former colleague begged Liu to save his life; Liu was merciless, telling his troops to "Kill the bastard."
+On another occasion, Liu personally slit the throat of a traitor and let him bleed to death.

 Legacy

-Liu Zhidan was hailed as martyr at the time of his death and remembered as such until 1962 when a biographical novel about his life was criticized by Kang Sheng as an anti-party conspiracy because one of the characters in the novel alluded to purged former leader Gao Gang.
+Liu Zhidan was hailed as martyr at the time of his death and remembered as such until 1962 when a biographical novel about his life (titled Liu Zhidan) was criticized by Kang Sheng as an anti-party conspiracy because one of the characters in the novel alluded to purged former leader Gao Gang.
 Xi Zhongxun, one of his former comrades and subordinates was purged as a result.
 During the Cultural Revolution, Liu's grave was ransacked by Red Guards.
 After the Cultural Revolution, Liu's legacy was rehabilitated.